nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### Nuxeo Platform LTS 2015 until Hotfix 11 Included

-If you run the mobile application against a Nuxeo Platform LTS 2015 instance with hotfixes inferior to HF12 installed, it will work but in degraded mode:
+If you run the mobile application against a Nuxeo Platform LTS 2015 instance with hotfixes inferior to HF12 installed, it works but in degraded mode:

-*   Authentication: Only basic default authentication is available.
+- Authentication: Only basic default authentication is available.
-*   Browsing:
+- Browsing:

-    *   No thumbnails are available in the document listing.
+  - No thumbnails are available in the document listing.
-    *   No preview is available except for Note documents.
+  - No preview is available except for Note documents.